 As our children begin heading back to school, it’s important that they have the tools they need to succeed.
-In today’s digital age, that involves more than just pencils and spiral notebooks — technology is becoming a growing part of the way our kids learn, whether they’re heading into classrooms are attending classes remotely.
+In today’s digital age, that involves more than just pencils and spiral notebooks.
+Technology is becoming a growing part of the way our kids learn, whether they’re heading into classrooms or attending classes remotely.
 Thankfully, you don’t have to spend an arm and a leg to find great tech at an affordable price.

 The Swappa marketplace is filled with gently used tech to fit just about any budget, whether that’s a cheap Chromebook or a high-end MacBook.
 And if you’re looking to find our favorite iPhones for every budget, we’ve got you covered.
 But with so many devices to choose from — ranging from tablets, to laptops, to convertibles — the hardest part can be simply knowing where to start.
-To help you navigate the waters, we’re bringing you a list of some of the most popular devices sold on Swappa in recent months, along with a few of our own picks for the best in each price category.
+To help you navigate the waters, we’re bringing you a list of some of the most popular devices sold on Swappa, along with a few of our best picks in each price category.

 Best tech for K-6 students ($100 – $200)

 The iPad Air 2 was released in October 2014.
 Although 6 years old, it still makes a great budget option for kids going back to school.
 Hardware specs include a 9.7-inch Retina display, Touch ID fingerprint sensor, Apple’s A8X chip (64-bit), wireless connectivity, and up to 10 hours of battery life.

 Aside from a near limitless amount of productivity apps available; the iPad Air 2 is lightweight, making it easy to throw into a bag, and cheap enough that it’s still very much affordable.
 And while you can still find refurbished models at retailers like Walmart, $349.95 for an iPad Air 2 (16GB) is pretty steep considering you can find a gently used iPad Air 2 starting at $164 on Swappa.